+2022-2023 MSHSL Eligibility Statement (continued)

-- □ I further understand that in the case of injury or illness requiring transportation to a health care facility, that a reasonable attempt will be made to contact the parent or guardian in the case of the student-athlete being a minor, but that, if necessary, the student-athlete will be transported via ambulance to the nearest hospital. - □ By signing this we acknowledge that we have read the information contained in the 2021-2022 MSHSL EligibilityBrochure and Statement. - I/we acknowledge the electronic signature confirms I/we have read and reviewed the information contained in the contents of the Eligibility Brochure and Statement.
-I/we also acknowledge this electronic signature has the same legaleffect, validity, and enforceability as a signature in a non-electronic form.
+Ш reasonable attempt will be made to but that, if necessary, the student-a o contact t the parent or guardian in the case of the student-athlet te being a minor, but that, if fiecessary, the student- atmete w in be transported via ambulance to the hearest hospital 1.
+By signing this we acknowledge the Brochure and Statement. at we hav ve read the information contained i n the 2022-2023 MSI HSL Eligibility I/we acknowledge the electronic si contents of the Eligibility Brochure effect, validity, and enforceability a and Stat ement.
+I/we also acknowledge this det inc e student/parent authorizes the rele termine student eligibility.
+In additi- lude names and pictures of student lool League activities or events. on, the s tudent/parent understands and ag grees that public info rmation shall l ar n a home school student?
+YES NO 🗆 I am an online student?
+YES NO 🗆 Student's Printed Name Birth Date G rade in School Student's Signature D- ate Parent's or Guardian's Signature ate

-The student/parent authorizes the release of documents and other pertinent information by the school in order to determine student eligibility.
-In addition, the student/parent understands and agrees that public information shall include names and pictures of students participating in or attending extra-curricular activities, school events, and HighSchool League activities or events.

-I am a home school student?
-YES \Box NO 🗆 I am an online student?
-YES \Box NO 🗆 Student's Printed Name Birt h Date Grade in School Student's Signature Date Parent's or Guardian's Signature Date

-MSHSL ANNUAL SPORTS HEALTH QUESTIONNAIRE
+2022-2023 MSHSL ANNUAL SPORTS HEALTH QUESTIONNAIRE